bg-1998/chunked_widget_to_image/README.md

 - Off-screen rendering support without adding Widget to the Widget tree
 - Automatic pagination export function for long lists/long content
 - Configurable compilation options to enable/disable image formats on demand to reduce app size
-- Uses native libraries (libpng, libjpeg-turbo) for high performance and quality
+- Uses native libraries (libpng, libjpeg-turbo) for high performance and quality on mobile platforms (Android/iOS/macOS)
+- Uses libvipsffi for image processing on Windows and Linux platforms

 ## Installation